heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.unc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research addresses the multifaceted impacts of AI systems on people and society.
-I use a diverse set of methodologies —including both qualitative and quantitative methods— to study the societal impacts of AI.
+bio: I'm interested in the discourses, framing efforts, and ethical issues of AI technology and digital platforms.
+Through my research, I aim to address the multifaceted impacts of AI systems and digital platforms on people and society and their implications to democracy.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
 - Digital Platforms
+- Discourse
-- Mixed Method
+- Framing
-- Computational Grounded Theory
+- Ethics

 # Education to show in About widget
 education: